Search for the production of dark matter in the framework of Mono-Z$^{\prime}$ portal at the ILC simulated

 \section{The simplified model in the framework of Mono-Z$^{\prime}$ portal}

-Our target model is known as Mono-Z$^{\prime}$, which has been discussed in \cite{R1}, assumes the production of dark matters from electron-positron collisions at the ILC through a new light gauge boson Z$^{\prime}$.
-The dark matter can be produced through three different possible scenarios in the Mono-Z$^{\prime}$ model.
-In the current analysis, we focus on one of these scenarios, which is known as the Light Vector (LV) scenario and is presented in figure \ref{figure:fig1}.
+The Mono-Z$^{\prime}$ model, discussed in \cite{R1}, assumes that dark matter is produced from electron-positron collisions at the ILC via a new light gauge boson Z$^{\prime}$.
+In the Mono-Z$^{\prime}$ model, the dark matter can be produced through three different scenarios.
+However, we will focus only on the Light Vector (LV) scenario, which is presented in figure \ref{figure:fig1} for the current analysis.

 The proposed dark matter can be produced through the process of pair annihilation of electron-positron mediated by a light vector boson Z$^{\prime}$, which then undergoes two dark matters, a light dark matter $(\chi_{1})$ and a heavy one $(\chi_{2})$. $\chi_{2}$ is heavy enough to decay to a Z$^{\prime}$ and another light dark matter $\chi_{1}$ (i.e. $\chi_{2}$ $\rightarrow$ Z$^{\prime}$ $\chi_{1}$) as shown in figure \ref{figure:fig1}.

 The interaction term, in the Lagrangian, between the dark fermions and Z$^{\prime}$ is given by \cite{R1}

 where $\texttt{g}_{DM}$ is the coupling of Z$^{\prime}$ to the dark matter $\chi_{1}$ and $\chi_{2}$.
 In the rest of the paper, the notation $(\chi)$ refers to $(\chi_{1})$.
 For future reference, the coupling of the Z$^{\prime}$ to the visible leptons will be represented by $\texttt{g}_{l}$, while the coupling of the Z$^{\prime}$ to the dark matter will be represented by $\texttt{g}_{DM}$ in the rest of this paper.